Paul Jennings Hill

-Paul Jennings Hill (February 6, 1954 – September 3, 2003) was an American minister, religious extremist, and anti-abortion terrorist who murdered physician John Britton and Britton's bodyguard, retired Air Force Lieutenant Colonel James Barrett, in 1994.
+Paul Jennings Hill (February 6, 1954 – September 3, 2003) was an American minister and anti-abortion activist who murdered physician John Britton and Britton's bodyguard, retired Air Force Lieutenant Colonel James Barrett, in 1994.
 Hill was sentenced to death by lethal injection and was executed on September 3, 2003.

 Early life

 Paul Hill was born in Miami, Florida, on February 6, 1954, to Oscar Jennings Hill, an airline pilot, and his wife Louise.
 He was raised in Coral Gables, Florida and attended Coral Gables Senior High School.

 At the age of 17, Hill was charged with the assault of his father when his parents attempted to get him treatment for his drug problem.
 Hill said he experienced a religious conversion two years later, in 1973, after being sent to a military school.
 Hill later enrolled in Belhaven University, where he met his future wife, Karen Demuth, with whom he had three children.